 Summer Institute in Transnational Law & Practice

-The 2021 Transnational Institute (Sept.
-7-17) will be offered as a combination of asynchronous recorded lectures online and daily synchronous (real-time) classes, which will be held 4:30-7 p.m., Pacific time.
+The 2022 Transnational Institute (Sept.
+6-16) will be offered as a combination of asynchronous recorded lectures online and daily synchronous (real-time) classes, which will be held 4:30-7 p.m., Pacific time.
 To accommodate participants around the world as well as those on campus the live sessions will be offered virtually as well as concurrently on campus subject to public health guidance.
-Download draft 2021 schedule here.
+View the draft 2022 schedule here.

 The Summer Institute in Transnational Law and Practice was developed by the University of Washington School of Law — one of the world’s leading centers for innovative teaching and research on international, comparative and U.S. law.
 The two week institute is held in early September each year and provides legal professionals and researchers from all over the world a strong foundation in the structure, culture and thinking of the U.S. legal system and practice.